-Congress has allotted “Stimulus Money” to pay qualified medical providers to “meaningfully use” EHR.
-The Health Information Technology for Economic and Clinical Health (HITECH) Act establishes criteria for Meaningful Use of EHR and has implemented a program of incentives to help expedite the adoption of this technology.
+Congress has allotted “stimulus money” to pay qualified medical providers to “meaningfully use” EHR.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act establishes criteria for the meaningful use of EHR and has implemented a program of incentives to help expedite the adoption of this technology.

 Eligible professionals can receive as much as:

 - $44,000 over a five-year period under the Medicare EHR Incentive Program

 - $63,750 over six years under the Medicaid EHR Incentive Program

 “More than 4 in 5 office-based physicians could qualify for new federal incentive payments based on the numbers of Medicare or Medicaid patients they see” according to a recent article in Health Affairs (Brian K. Bruen, 2011).